Bangor University: Campus and buildings

-Arts Building
+The university occupies substantial buildings in and around Bangor, whilst the School of Health Sciences also operate facilities at the university's Cambria campus within Wrexham Technology Park.

 The university was originally based in an old coaching inn, the Penrhyn Arms Hotel, which housed its 58 students and its 12 teaching staff.
-In 1911 it moved to a much larger new building, which is now the old part of the Main Arts Building.
-This building, designed by Henry Hare, had its foundation stone laid by King Edward VII on 9 July 1907, and was formally opened by King George V in 1911.
+In 1911 it moved to a much larger new building, which is now the old part of the Main Arts.
+This building, designed by Henry Hare, had its foundation stone laid by King Edward VII on 9 July 1907 and was formally opened by King George V in 1911.
 The iconic building, which occupies a highly visible position overlooking Bangor, gave the college its Welsh nickname Y Coleg ar y Bryn ("The College on the Hill").
-It included the large Prichard-Jones Hall, named after Sir John Prichard-Jones a local man who became a partner in the London department store Dickins & Jones, and was a substantial benefactor of the building.
-The building became a Grade I listed building in 1949.
+It included the large Prichard-Jones Hall, named after Sir John Prichard-Jones a local man who became a partner in the London department store Dickins & Jones and was a substantial benefactor of the building.
+The building became a Grade I-listed building in 1949.

-A modern extension, completing a quadrangle on the College Road side of the building, was completed in 1969.
-This is now known as the Main Arts Building.
+A modern extension, completing a quadrangle on the College Road side of the building, was completed in 1969, known as New Arts.